cyniphile/singlecell-kaggle/papers_and_notes/Journal.md

+# 10/25

+Ok goal is to as quickly as possible (as possible) set up a simple caching function for flow outputs.
+Basically hyperparams, data, model.
+I think the biggest weak spot here is the "data".
+Need to rework slightly as an input..probably just function `__name__`.

+Got a solution working, though it took a lot longer than I hoped because apparently `hash` is not consistent across python runs.

 # 10/24

 Still trying to figure out what do about pipelining.
 It's brought some nice benefits, such as how it stores metadata and puts it all in a nice web ui.
 But it's also caused performance issues which I can't afford.
 I'm also afraid it's become more of a distraction than an aid (though I can chalk of some of the dev time to amortizable learning and setup, it's getting to be too much).

 Today I'm gonna do a blitz to try out dagster.
 If I have any problems, depending on how things go I'll either just go back to where I am now (using prefect) and manually implement some things, or continue with dagster and manually implement some things.
+Ok a few hours in and dagster is proving pretty annoying to work with.
+The main problem is all functions need to be rewritten as `ops` which is much more wonky than the simple `task`s of prefect.
+For example, you can't just pass arguments in to an `op`, you have to pass a dict of parameters to the decorator.
+This feels crazy...everything has to be checked at runtime then? or you have to write a separate dataclass for each function?
+Some parts of dagster seem great, for example the asset / materialization api seems to be just what I need for caching model results.
+I even set up a nice pipeline for getting the data from kaggle an unzipping it.
+However not worth the price.

 # 10/22-10/23